maparrar/nested/README.md

 »id║field_1║field_2║field_3║...║field_M
 ```
 - id: Register identifier
-- field_M: Any additional field that will not shown
+- field_M: Any additional field that is not going to be shown

 ### Levels:
 ```
 ╚level╬id╬open╬type╬name╬label╬description╬default╚...sublevels...
 ```
 - level: Category level number [0,...]
 - id: Identifier of the category.
-Unique value, could be integer or string.
+Unique value, could be integer or string
 - open: If will be show as open by default [t, f]
 - type: Available [data types](#data_types)
 - name: Category name